Garrett-Productions/willsClass_day2/objectMaster.md

 Steps
 1. Im gonna have the assignemnt on the notepad of my phone for refernce for each question, behind my laptop
+2. Ill go through the map and filter slides on the platform and quickly review what freeze, map and filter do